-Cooperative Extension Specialist Peggy Lemaux’s laboratory performs both basic and applied research focused primarily on cereal crops, like sorghum, wheat, rice and barley.
+Professor Peggy Lemaux’s laboratory performs both basic and applied research focused primarily on cereal crops, like sorghum, wheat, rice and barley.
 The objectives of these studies are to better understand crop plants and to use that knowledge to improve their performance and quality.
-More recently efforts with colleagues have focused on bioenergy – especially in the versatile feedstock, sorghum.
+More recently efforts with colleagues have focused on bioenergy and climate change – especially in the versatile feedstock, sorghum.

-The Lemaux laboratory focuses on development and use of genetic and genomic technologies for monocotyledonous species, like sorghum (Sorghum bicolor), rice (Oryza sativa), wheat (Triticum aestivum), and barley (Hordeum vulgare).
-Long-term objectives are to use these technologies to study gene function, explore basic biological questions and to improve crops.
+The Lemaux laboratory focuses on development and use of genetic and genomic technologies for monocotyledonous species, like sorghum (Sorghum bicolor),, wheat (Triticum aestivum), barley (Hordeum vulgare) and the model C4 grass, Setaria viridis.
+Long-term objectives are to use these technologies to study gene functionin order to explore basic biological questions and to improve crops.

 Methods for stably transforming cereal crops are more routine today than decades ago, but challenges still exist.
 Nearly all methods utilize in vitro- tissue culture materials, which leads directly or indirectly to limitations in varieties that can be transformed, to somaclonal variation and to transgene expression instability.